-G.R.-M.: In response to this considerable blow, Banque des Territoires has been helping local players since the very beginning of the crisis and now strives to help regions with their economic recovery plan with, in particular, a long-term retail plan to reabsorb retail vacancies which have hit 16% on a national level.
-Rehabilitating citycentre shops really is the cornerstone of a region's attractiveness.
-And that is why we have been offering 222 Action cœur de ville programme medium-sized cities specific support and concrete solutions, such as e-commerce platforms.
-We have allocated €300 million to create rehabilitation properties which will house 6,000 shops.
+G. R.-M.: In response to this considerable blow, Banque des Territoires has been helping local players since the very beginning of the crisis and now strives to help regions with their economic recovery with, in particular, a long-term retail plan to flatten retail vacancy rates which have reached 16% nationwide.
+Revitalising city-centre shops really is the cornerstone of a region's attractiveness.
+And that is why we have been offering 222 medium-sized cities involved in the Action cœur de ville programme specific support and concrete solutions, such as e-commerce platforms.
+We have allocated €300 million to create 100 rehabilitation properties which will house 6,000 shops.
 Currently, 44 properties are operational and the initial results are encouraging.

 M.-E. H.: In this context, public transport must remain a high priority and a strong lever for social and regional cohesion.
-The challenge for 2021-2030 will, therefore, be for local authorities and operators to offer a public transport service which combines all types of mobility for coherent daily perimeters, and to apply them to a new way of getting around.
-This service offer should take all categories of the general public into account and be as inclusive as possible.
+The challenge for 2021-2030 will therefore be for local authorities and operators to offer a public transport service which combines all types of mobility for coherent aspects of daily life, and to apply them to a new way of getting around.
+This service offering should consider all categories of the general public and be as inclusive as possible.

-V. P.: Even if it is too soon to say it out loud, it would appear that a W-shaped crisis exit strategy is slipping out of our reach.
-In terms of employment, in the 4th quarter in 2020 only 54 zones regained their pre-crisis level of private paid employment.
-Had partial unemployment measures had not been implemented, employee loss could have exceeded more than 700,000, compared to 310,000 on a national level.
-An employment area, such as Toulouse for example, could have lost more than 30,000 jobs, compared with just over 10,000 in reality.
-This is proof of the regional effectiveness of non-regional solidarity mechanisms, but the gradual lifting of the various aides over the next few months could lead to a massive wave of business destruction given that they were greatly weakened in 2020.
+V. P.: Even if it is too soon to say, it would appear that a W-shaped crisis exit strategy is slipping out of our reach.
+In terms of employment, in the fourth quarter of 2020 only 54 zones saw a return to pre-crisis levels in the private sector.
+Had short-time working measures not been implemented, employee loss could have exceeded 700,000, compared to 310,000 on a national level.
+An employment area, such as Toulouse for example, could have lost more than 30,000 jobs, compared with the actual figure of just over 10,000.
+This is proof of the regional effectiveness of non-regional solidarity mechanisms, but the gradual lifting of the various aids over the next few months could lead to a massive wave of businesses collapsing given that they were greatly weakened in 2020.